Nikki Haley Now Says 'We Shouldn’t Have Followed' Trump

-Category: World Politics Hits: 4Nikki Haley, who formerly defended Donald Trump's immoral behavior after she became ambassador to the UN, now is separating herself from Trump and lashing out at her former boss in a Politico cover story.
+Category: World Politics Hits: 9Nikki Haley, who formerly defended Donald Trump's immoral behavior after she became ambassador to the UN, now is separating herself from Trump and lashing out at her former boss in a Politico cover story.
 Haley, who definitely will run for the presidency in 2024, gave an extensive interview to Tim Alberta and basically declared that Trump's political career is over.
 After Trump made his unconscionable Charlottesville comments, Haley said she confronted Donald on his words.
 "But when Charlottesville happened, I was very triggered,” she said.
 "And I called [Trump] and I said, ‘You need to realize your words matter and what you say, and you think you’re saying, and what someone else may hear can be very different things.
 You have to understand that people can take that and hurt people with it.’
 "I’m saying that I know that certain people hear your words and will react to that and you have to be careful with that."
 Many political observers understood what Trump's words in Charlottesville would trigger.
 It was no secret that white supremacists and white nationalists had rallied around Trump's xenophobic language when he came down the escalator in 2015 to announce his candidacy.
 And their ferocity only grew the longer Trump stayed in office.

 Read more https://crooksandliars.com/2021/02/nikki-haley-trump-we-shouldn-t-have